TeamCaterpillar/Cafepillar/README.md

 The Recipe Book makes sure the player has an easy-to-navigate system to look up any recipe that they might need in order to make their food.
 In a time-pressured environment like the kitchen, it had to be easy to read and simple enough to manage that it doesn't inadventedly add an additional difficulty on top of the already existing gameplay.
 Minh later improved upon my original design to make everything more streamlined.

 ## User Interface / Card Mechanics - E Chan
+I mostly worked on designing and implementing UI components in the game such as the shop.
+I also implemented some parts of the gameplay mechanics such as the ingredient inventory.
+In doing these tasks, I also worked on bridging the UI and game mechanics/data.
 **Shop**

 At the beginning of the game, the player starts out with a limited set of ingredients.
 The player can then unlock more ingredients over time by purchasing them in the shop at the end of each day.